 In June of 2017, the Hoffman Center for the Arts in Manzanita, Oregon produced Dorianne’s script “Human Refuse” as part of a one act play festival.

-Dorianne was recently (Feb 2016) interviewed for Our Queer Art!
+Dorianne was interviewed for Our Queer Art in February 2016.
 Read to find out more about her development as a writer, obstacles she faces, and creating non-traditional characters.

 Cyborg’s Lament is an science fiction concept double album by the band Saturnfly, who approached Dorianne about potentially writing an accompanying narrative.
-The first album/first half of the novella was launched on October 18th, 2014 and Ottawa Showbox raved about the event.
+The first album was launched on October 18th, 2014, with a reading from the novella, and Ottawa Showbox raved about the event.

 Beer & Butter Tarts is now publishing the content from Issue #1 online, so you can read “Battle of The Brunches” here for free.

 “Ada, Alone” is a short story about heartbreak, published in Incendies, a feminist magazine out of York University.
 You can read it online for free!